• Christ, Baptism and the Lord's Supper: Recovering the Sacraments for Evangelical Worship, By Leonard J. Vander Zee

 by Gerald R. McDermott

-Gerald R. McDermott explores the question, "Why are there other religions?"
-He looks at teaching from the Old and New Testaments and from a number of key teachers from the early church to suggest an answer to this perplexing but intriguing question.
+In the providence of God, why are there other religions?
+Was the God of the Bible wise in allowing for them?
+Can they serve any purpose?
+Gerald R. McDermott explores reflection on teaching from the Old and New Testaments and from a number of key teachers from the early church to suggest an answer to this perplexing but intriguing question.
+In the end McDermott provides considerable insight into ...

 • Can Evangelicals Learn from World Religions?: Jesus, Revelation Religious Traditions, By Gerald R. McDermott